- Sleeps: 10 (+1)

 - Given sufficient notice a cook can be available for as many dinners and/or lunches as may be required.

-- As long as sufficient notice is given a babysitter can probably be found.
+- With sufficient notice a babysitter can probably be found.
 His/her wage would be the tenants responsibility.

 - There is a designated car parking area at the entrance to Le Moulin.